dwkim78/upsilon/README.md

 and randomly selected 10 features whereas, in Kim et al. 2015 (in preparation), we used 500 trees with randomly selected 12 features.
 The [F1 score] (http://en.wikipedia.org/wiki/F1_score)
-difference between these two models is less than 0.001, which is negligible.
+difference between these two models is less than 0.001, which is insignificant.
 The reason is only because GitHub does not allow to upload a file larger than 100 MB.
 The size of the model with 500 trees and 12 features is 260 MB.